eCloudEdge-Digital/neoedge-central-user-manual/README.md

     | CPU        | 4 cores (Intel XeonCPU E5-2673 v3 @ 2.40GHz)|
     | RAM        | 16 GB   |
     | Disk       | 32GB SSD  |
+With the above resources, it would be easy to support 10,000 IoT gateways connected and sending messages simultaneously at a rate of one message per second.

 * **TPM2.0 Requirements:**
 TPM2.0 is mandatory for NeoEdge Central Enterprise Edition to encrypt and protect essential data and keys.
 Please ensure your machine or virtual machine is equipped with TPM2.0.